Archæologia Britannica: Chapter I: Of the letters

-Finally, he describes vowel loss, and the loss of certain consonants, such as initial g, in specific contexts.
+The chapter closes with description of vowel loss, and the loss of certain consonants, such as initial /g/, in specific contexts.

-Chapter II Some further Directions for Reading old British Manuscripts
+Chapter II: Some further Directions for Reading old British Manuscripts

-There is then a further guide to reading ancient manuscripts, in which Lhuyd discusses how particles with grammatical function are often joined to other words in old Welsh and Cornish documents.
+There is a further guide to reading ancient manuscripts, in which Lhuyd discusses how particles with grammatical function are often joined to other words in old Welsh and Cornish documents.

 Lhuyd then describes the orthography of the Juvencus Manuscript.
 Apparently, after being allowed in to the library at Cambridge to view the manuscript in 1702, Lhuyd took a penknife to Juvencus folios 25 and 26 and stole them, leaving knife marks on adjacent folios.
 The folios were eventually restored to the manuscript after being found among Lhuyd's personal possessions after his death.

-This is followed by a small glossary of obsolete or obscure Welsh words from the thirteenth and fourteenth centuries, with English translation equivalents.
+This is followed by a small glossary of obsolete or obscure Welsh words from the 13th and 14th centuries, with English-translation equivalents.

 There follows a discussion on the differences between Welsh dialects, and between Welsh, Cornish, and Breton.

-Chapter III Of the articles and Nouns
+Chapter III: Of the articles and Nouns

 Lhuyd describes the Cornish definite and indefinite articles, and certain prepositions which can be joined to the definite article.
 This is followed by a synopsis of noun plural endings, abstract noun suffixes, agent noun suffixes, feminine noun suffixes, masculine and feminine grammatical genders, and lenition of feminine nouns after the definite article.
 Lhuyd then enumerates the most common plural suffixes, along with some nouns that form plurals by vowel change, with numerous examples.

-Chapter IV Of the Pronoun
+Chapter IV: Of the Pronoun

-In this chapter Lhuyd describes Cornish personal, possessive, relative, interrogative, and demonstrative pronouns.
+In this chapter, Lhuyd describes Cornish personal, possessive, relative, interrogative, and demonstrative pronouns.